-Having started his career working in London recording studios with icons such as Robert Plant, Johnny Marr and Blur, Sheridan was presented with a gold record for his work on the album ‘Prodigal Sista’ by Beverly Knight.
-He segued into film and television composition and worked on SPOOKS (BBC/Kudos), which secured him a BAFTA nomination for Best Original Music.
+With studios in both London and Michigan, Sheridan started his career working in recording studios with icons such as Robert Plant, Johnny Marr and Blur and was presented with a gold record for his work on the album ‘Prodigal Sista’ by Beverly Knight.

-Sheridan also composed the music for the BBC series WONDERS OF THE UNIVERSE (and WONDERS OF THE SOLAR SYSTEM) starring Brian Cox, which won a RTS Award for Best Documentary Series.
+Sheridan also composed the music for the BBC series WONDERS OF THE UNIVERSE (and WONDERS OF THE SOLAR SYSTEM) starring Brian Cox, which won an RTS Award for Best Documentary Series.

 Sheridan draws on a wide range of musical experiences, from orchestral and electronic to folk-influenced world music, to create his unique and diverse musical scores.
 He has spent years recording and creating a unique library of bespoke sounds and instruments that he uses in many of his compositions.

 Ensuring originality throughout his work, he strives to avoid the traditional routes of composition, including field recordings and extensive research in his compositional toolkit.
 This approach to writing was influenced by many years working in the recorded music industry as a producer, remixer, orchestrator and arranger.
 He often brings musicians from the pop world into his soundtracks to add another dimension to the mix.